nebula-plugins/gradle-resolution-rules-plugin/README.md

 - Duplicate classes caused by changes to group or artifact ids, without renaming packages
 - Duplicate classes caused by bundle dependencies, which do not conflict resolve against the normal dependencies for that library
 - Lack of version alignment between libraries, where version alignment is needed for compatibility
+- Ensuring a minimum version of a library

 # Quick Start